OliverCulleyDeLange/grvmkr/README.md

 - ✅ Saving progress automatically so you don't lose everything if you refresh the page

 ### Coming soon (maybe)
-- Multi select + copy and paste
+- Add copy / paste to context menu
+- Add available hits to context menu
+- Make cell tools staticly positioned
 - Undo / Redo?
 In case you delete something you didn't mean to
 - Record and trim sample into instrument